-Dr. Donald Cohen at Houston Oral Surgery & Dental Implant Center is a specialist in tooth removal.
+Dr. LT Johnson at Houston Oral Surgery & Dental Implant Center is a specialist in tooth removal.
 Oral and maxillofacial surgeons are highly trained to perform general extraction procedures quickly and easily to minimize recovery time.
-Whether you have an extra tooth, a damaged tooth, or a baby tooth that refuses to fall out, Dr. Cohen has an extraction solution for you.
+Whether you have an extra tooth, a damaged tooth, or a baby tooth that refuses to fall out, Dr. Johnson has an extraction solution for you.

 Why does my tooth need to be extracted?